Debugging Python Applications with the PDB Module

 Up(p) and down(d) are the two commands needed to navigate through the call stack.
 With the help of these commands, you can see who is calling the current function, for example, or why the interpreter is going this way.

 step(s) and next(n)

 Another important pair of commands, step(s) and next(n), help you continue the execution of the application line by line.
 The only difference between these two is that next(n) will only go to the next line of the current function, even if it has a call for another function, but step(s) will go deeper in a case like this.

 The break(b) command allows you to set up new breakpoints without changing the code.
 It requires a bit more explaining, so I’ll go into detail below.

 Here’s a short overview of other

 Python Debugger In Advance

 Previously, code changes were necessary to print something or set a breakpoint.
 However, quite often you need to set the breakpoint inside a third-party package.
-Of course, you can open the source code of a library at any time from your virtual environment and add a call for
+Of course, you can open the source code of a library at any time from your virtual environment and add a call for a Python debugger (PDB).

 But now you can run the application from the debugger and set breakpoints without any changes in the source code.
 To execute the application with the debugger, use the command